LABSS/NetLogo2Mesa/Tutorial.md

         return "Virus Model"
 ```

 We have our simple **VirusModel**, now it is time to create nodes, the agents of our model.
 Create the Node class and define the special `__init__` method, here we will insert the attributes of each agent.
-The attributes of agents in a Netlogo model are contained within the primitive turtle-related `<breeds>-own`.
+The attributes of agents in a NetLogo model are contained within the primitive turtle-related `<breeds>-own`.
 In the example model nodes have these properties:

 ```
 turtles-own